Skip to Main Content

 What We Collect

-Before sending your records, please contact us for a consultation with an archivist.
+Before sending your records, please contact us.
 We will answer your questions and explain the donation process in more detail.

 Create an Inventory

-First, create an approximate inventory of the materials.
+If you are able to create an inventory for the materials, that's ideal, but not neseccary.
 Depending on the size and format of the donation, this can take the form of a list of boxes or files, or a detailed account of every item.
-This inventory forms the initial metadata for the collection and serves as a guide for archivists as we begin the process of preserving your donation.
+This inventory will help us create a detailed description for the collection, which will serve as a guide as we begin the process of preserving your donation.

 Analog Material